 The consolidated financial statements have been prepared in accordance with the Generally Accepted Accounting Principles in India (Indian GAAP) to comply with the Accounting Standards specified under Section 133 of the Companies Act, 2013, read with Rule 7 of the Companies (Accounts) Rules, 2014 and the relevant provisions of the Companies Act, 2013 ("the 2013 Act") / Companies Act, 1956 ("the 1956 Act"), as applicable.
 The consolidated financial statements have been prepared on accrual basis under the historical cost convention except revaluation of certain plots of land.
-The accounting policies adopted in the previous year.
+The accounting policies adopted in the preparation of the consolidated financial statements are consistent with those followed in the previous year.